 Program Offered: Minor

-The American Ethnic Studies (AES) program fosters critical perspective that seeks, as its purpose of inquiry, to explore how social structures and ideological discourses shape, influence, and constrain human activity.
-In particular, members of our program are committed to the discovery and exploration of how complex social relations of race, ethnicity, culture, and indigeneity, in conjunction with other social systems and structures, can give rise to unjust social relations, limit human endeavor, and normalize privilege and oppression.
+Members of the American Ethnic Studies (AES) program are committed to the discovery and exploration of how complex social relations of race, ethnicity, culture, and indigeneity, in conjunction with other social systems and structures, can give rise to unjust social relations, limit human endeavor, and normalize privilege and oppression.
 The primary focus of our program is on traditionally underrepresented communities in the social imaginary of the United States.

 Our coursework and scholarship seek to confront issues of social change and social injustice by the careful analysis of practices that frequently do not receive sustained critical assessment.
 Methodological approaches to American Ethnic Studies vary widely but share some commonalities reflected in scholarship and coursework: an intersectional approach that examines race, ethnicity, culture, and indigeneity within broad social and historical contexts; a methodological approach to teaching that prioritizes student-centered learning; and an Ethnic Studies framework that critically analyzes power, inequality, identity, resistance and social change.